sofakid/Skoarcery/README.md

 # The Magical Fairy

-*"Any sufficently defined magic, is indistinguishable from technolgy."*
+*"Any sufficiently defined magic, is indistinguishable from technology."*

 There is a magical fairy, who is following along the skoar when it is performed.